1.4 Youth policy decision-making

-- initiating and monitoring the implementation of the Local Action Plan for Youth (see Glossary),
+- Initiating and monitoring the implementation of the Local Action Plan for Youth (see Glossary);

-- establishing cooperation with all relevant partners,
+- Establishing cooperation with all relevant partners;

-The Local Youth Council has two important roles:
+Local youth councils have two important roles:

 Civil society organisations have an important role in youth policy development in Serbia.

 The National Youth Council of Serbia (KOMS) is the umbrella association of 104 youth organisations and it is the highest representative body of the young population.